CS-433/ml-project-2-chopin-deux/README.md

 - The `scripts/data_comparison_prep/get_aa_helper.py` contains helper functions that are then used in `scripts/data_comparison_prep/get_specific_aa.py` to obtain training and testing dataset for comparison with RosettaSurf.
 - The `scripts/data_comparison_prep/get_aa_loader.py` is used to load, sort, and pre-clean the dataframe containing Pdbs used in Rosetta and the data points containing surfaces' features by removing the unnecessary columns.
-- The `scripts/data_comparison_prep/get_pdb_set.py` is used as a code verification method to ensure that dMaSIF loads the exact same dataset as dataset used in RosettaSurf (the benchmark).